Yeouido: Etymology

 The island went by a number of names in the Joseon period, including Yanghwado and Nauiju.
 Some sources claim that "Yeouido" can literally be interpreted as "Your Island", implying that people would want to give the island away because it is useless.
 This is because the island was once seen as an unreliable sandy island that flooded easily.
 According to the Encyclopedia of Korean Culture, the name originates from jokes people would say, going along the lines of "my island, your island", about the island when it went fully under the water except for the island's 'head', being the mountain Yangmalsan, where the national assembly currently is.
-On the other hand, an official Seoul tourism website describes the islands name as meaning "Broad Island".
+On the other hand, an official Seoul tourism website describes the island's name as meaning "Broad Island".

 The presence of the National Assembly Building has led to Yeouido becoming a metonym for the South Korean government.
 The term "Yeouido saturi" (여의도 사투리, "Yeouido dialect") has entered contemporary Korean as a neologism for vague, gilded words of politicians.